Skip to main content

 We will explore:

-• Geologic evolution of the Upper Midwest
+• Geologic history of the Upper Midwest

-• Groundwater challenges and progress
+• Groundwater systems and drinking water

 • Metallic and non-metallic mineral resources